-CBD vs. CBG: What’s the Difference?
+CBG vs. CBD: What’s the difference?

-Due to the increasing popularity of CBG as independent from CBD and other hemp compounds, we expect to see more studies take place over the coming years.
+So what do these findings tell us?
+At surface level they convey that this plant has much potential.
+With the advancements in hemp breeding we will be seeing unique cannabinoid and terpene expressions in the future.
+And due to the increasing popularity of CBG as independent from CBD and other hemp compounds, we expect to see more studies take place over the coming years.
 We hope that soon, we’ll have a much more detailed understanding of the unique potential that this cannabinoid has.

-The Availability of CBD and CBG
+The availability of CBD and CBG

 Most of us know how to find CBD (hint, right here!), but what about CBG?
 As you would imagine, CBG-based products will be more expensive than their CBD counterparts due to the lower volume of CBG in the hemp plant.
 CBG isolates do exist, but they are relatively rare, largely due to a low demand and high manufacturing cost.